Bose-glass phase of a one-dimensional disordered Bose fluid: metastable states, quantum tunneling and droplets: Bose-glass phase

 The vanishing of the Luttinger parameter $K_k$ has important consequences.
 First, it implies that the renormalized superfluid stiffness \beq \rho_{s,k}= \frac{v_k K_k}{\pi}= \frac{v}{\pi K} K_k^2 \sim k^{2\theta} \eeq and the charge stiffness (or Drude weight, i.e. the weight of the zero-frequency delta peak in the conductivity, see Sec.~\ref{subsubsec_conductivity}) \beq D_k = v_k K_k = \frac{v}{K} K_k^2 \sim k^{2\theta} \eeq vanish for $k\to 0$, whereas the compressibility, \beq \kappa = \frac{K_k}{\pi v_k} = \frac{K}{\pi v} = \frac{1}{\pi^2 Z_x} , \eeq is unaffected by disorder.
 The fact that $\rho_{s,k}$ and $D_k$ are nonzero at any finite scale $k>0$ can be related to the infinite superfluid susceptibility.\cite{Fisher89} Second, it shows that quantum fluctuations are suppressed at low energies.
 We thus expect the phase field $\varphi(x,\tau)$ to have weak temporal (quantum) fluctuations and to adjust its value in space so as to minimize the energy due to the random potential, a hallmark of pinning (this point is further discussed in Sec.~\ref{subsec_droplet}).

-It is difficult to predict precisely the values of $z$ and $\theta$, which turn out to be sensitive to the RG procedure, but we will argue in Sec.~\ref{subsubsec_conductivity} that $z=3/2$ and $\theta=1/2$.
-These values can be obtained from the flow equations by a fine tuning of the coefficient $\alpha$ in the definition~(\ref{Rk}) of the cutoff function $R_k$ (Fig.~\ref{fig_Ktheta}), and are the ones used for all figures shown in the paper.
+It is difficult to predict precisely the values of $z$ and $\theta$, which turn out to be sensitive to the RG procedure (see Sec.~\ref{subsubsec_conductivity}).
+Figure~\ref{fig_Ktheta} is obtained for $\theta=1/2$, i.e $z=3/2$ (this value is obtained by a fine-tuning of the coefficient $\alpha$ in the definition~(\ref{Rk}) of the cutoff function $R_k$).

-\subsection{Disorder correlator: cusp and QBL}
+\subsection{Disorder correlator: Cusp and QBL}